kimkimani/guruspedia/content/articles/vuejs-state-management-using-pinia/index.md

 Clicking the Reset Store button will reset the store to its initial value.
 This should also reset the states persisted by the local storage.

+Now that you have mastered Vue.js State Management using Pinia consider diving deeper and learn JavaScript states for LocalStorage in this [How to use Local Storage using JavaScript](https://guruspedia.com/how-to-use-localstorage-using-javascript/) Definitive Guide.

 ### Conclusion

 If you are looking for a simple, intuitive solution that is easy to learn and use, consider using Pinia for state management in your Vue.js application.
 I hope this guide has helped you understand Pinia in detail and what you can achieve with it.
 You can check the code used along this guide on this [GitHub repository](https://github.com/kimkimani/Vue.js-Pinia-Todo-App).